JuananMtez/lsl.js/README.md

 # labstreaminglayer-node
-This library is owned by urish [node-lsl](https://github.com/urish/node-lsl) bindings for node.js.
+This library is owned by urish [node-lsl](https://github.com/urish/node-lsl).

 I have adapted it so that it can be used with the current version of Node (v16.14) and with machines with M1 chip.